vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 $$G \sim DP(\alpha, H)$$

-As you can see, the DP is parameterized by $$\alpha$$ and $$H$$. $$H$$ is the base distribution which essentially acts as a mean,**note that since DP is a measure on distributions, H is the mean distribution, probably worth stating explicitly** and $$\alpha$$ is a concentration parameter (for higher values of $$\alpha$$, the probability mass will concentrate more tightly around the mean).
+As you can see, the DP is parameterized by $$\alpha$$ and $$H$$. $$H$$ is the base distribution.
+Since the DP is a measure on distributions, H is the mean distribution. $$\alpha$$ is a concentration parameter (for higher values of $$\alpha$$, the probability mass will concentrate more tightly around the mean).

-The way we have defined it builds up from finite dimentional distributions.**It doesn't really build it up since it isn't a constructive definition.
-The $\epsilon$-$\delta$ definition is not really constructive, and so the limit definition doesn't really tell you how to work with this distribution.** In this way it is easy to show the existence of the DP by considering some finite measurable partition of $$\Theta$$, $${A_1,\ldots,A_K}$$.
+In this way it is easy to
+show the existence of the DP by considering some finite measurable partition of $$\Theta$$, $${A_1,\ldots,A_K}$$.
 If $$G \sim DP(\alpha, H)$$, then every measurable partition of $$\Theta$$ is Dirichlet